Fcornaire/TF.EX/src/replay/README.md

   <img src="../../images/replay_seekbar.gif" alt="animated" />
 </p>

-You can also export gif : use 2 right clicks to select the frames frontier and press G to export the gif (the gif is going ro be next to your replay in the Replays folder next to your Towerfall game)
+You can also export gif : use 2 right clicks to select the frames frontier and press G to export the gif (the gif lands in `<TowerFall>/FortRise/Saves/TF.Replay/Gifs`)

 <p align="center">
   <img src="../../images/replay_export.gif" alt="animated" />